eunicekoid/Portfolio/Safety in The Hague/README.md

 4. Average number of private cars per address
 5. Number of businesses and institutions

-Target: Number of offences as a proxy for safety
+Target: Number of offenses as a proxy for safety

 <img src="images/thumbnail_hague.png?raw=true" style="transform: scale(0.9);"/>